Before the fight to Ilium was brought,

 And going to Aeneas in the morning,

-And when his beaked ship split the Spartan shore,
+And when his beaked ship split the Grecian shore,

 He cut a passage, Helen to restore.